-When finished, Eliud Kipchoge, the man who made history by completing the marathon in less than two hours, was happy.
-“I want to inspire many people to think that there are no limits for man.
-We are capable”, he said.
-This Kenyan super athlete, who prepared for months for the challenge, ran the 42 kilometers completely focused… The body, heart and mind aligned around the goal that was set.
+At the finish, Eliud Kipchoge, the man who made history by completing the marathon in under two hours, was happy.
+“I want to inspire many people to think that there are no limits to man.
+We can do it,” he said.
+This Kenyan super-athlete, who had prepared for months for the challenge, ran the 42 kilometers completely focused… His body, heart and mind aligned around the goal he had set for himself.

-This focus, the search for “mindfulness”, is far from recent.
-Its origin is found in Buddhism, 2,500 years before this boom that now seems to appear.
-Much is currently said about the topic, whether in the corporate, academic or social networks, the result of a growing concern of society to ensure improvements in their psychological well-being.
+This focus, the search for “mindfulness”, a term often referred to as mindfulness, is far from recent.
+Its origins lie in Buddhism, 2,500 years before this boom that seems to be emerging now.
+Much is being said about it today, whether in the corporate world, academia or on social media, as a result of society’s growing concern to ensure improvements in its psychological well-being.

-The known benefits are several.
-It is already consensual that from making thinking more positive, reducing stress and anxiety, strengthening memory to contributing to better relationships, this philosophy, whose principles allow us to refocus through better management of our internal resources, allows us to live more healthy.
+There are many known benefits.
+There is already consensus that, from making our thoughts more positive, reducing stress and anxiety, strengthening our memory and contributing to better relationships, this philosophy, whose principles allow us to refocus by better managing our internal resources, allows us to live more healthily.

-Most mindfulness techniques specify that we must keep our eyes closed.
-It is true that for many it is easier to reach the state of “mindfulness”, especially for beginners, as we know that less active senses imply less diversity of stimuli captured.
-We have all experienced situations in the past where the deprivation of some of the senses happened.
+Most mindfulness techniques specify that our eyes should be closed.
+It’s true that for many it’s easier to achieve a state of “mindfulness” this way, especially for beginners, as we know that fewer active senses mean less diversity of stimuli captured.
+We’ve all been in situations in the past where some of our senses have been deprived.
 We already know that these moments sharpen the other senses.
-These experiences compel us to focus and give the best of ourselves, often being marked in our minds… unforgettable.
+These experiences force us to focus and give the best of ourselves, and often remain imprinted in our minds… unforgettable.

-The experiences of deprivation of senses, more or less intense, help in the development of mindfulness.
-They are an increasingly relevant element for a journey of emotional growth that is the basis for our professional growth.
-However, it will certainly not be enough for a moment or two to see significant improvements.
-In this component, a routine in practice is necessary for the benefits to emerge, but experiences are effective catalysts for the necessary awareness-raising process that we need for ourselves or our employees.
+Experiences of sensory deprivation, more or less intense, help develop mindfulness.
+They are an increasingly important element in a journey of emotional growth that is the basis for our professional growth.
+However, one or two moments are certainly not enough to see significant improvements.
+In this respect, a routine of practice is necessary for the benefits to emerge, but experiences are effective catalysts for the necessary process of awareness that we need for ourselves or for our employees.

-Eliund Kipchoge trains 300 days a year at the highest level of physical and mental demands.
-Always runs with a smile on his lips, which encourages his brain to release pain-relieving hormones.
-Its performance accelerators were technology (meteorologists, special shoes, etc.) and its team (41 athletes of high competition followed Kipchoge and were being exchanged with the support of a car in groups of seven every five kilometers), fundamental for the historic feat in Vienna.
+Eliund Kipchoge trains 300 days a year at the highest physical and mental level.
+He always runs with a smile on his lips, which encourages his brain to release pain-relieving hormones.
+His performance accelerators were technology (weather forecasters, special shoes, etc.) and his team (41 top athletes accompanied Kipchoge and were exchanged with the support of a car in groups of seven every five kilometers), fundamental to the historic feat in Vienna.

-The fundamentals of this man’s success lie in his biology, the context in which he grew up and his mental capacity and focus.
-To be better, we could do little about the first two… but today we can increasingly experience and improve our mindfulness.
-The challenge remains!
+The foundations of this man’s success lie in his biology, the context in which he grew up and his mental capacity and focus.
+To be better, we can do little about the first two… but today we can increasingly experience and improve our mindfulness.
+Here’s the challenge!

-Article for INFORH, written by por Luís Rosário Immersis Partner.
+Article for INFORH, written by Luís Rosário Partner at Immersis.